huit/cloud-boot-camp/README.md

 ## Tools

 Here is a list of tools you'll want to install and have available as we move forward.
-Most of these work better on Mac or Linux, since over the past few years these have become the preffered OS for devops engineering:
+(This is not exhaustive, and perhaps not even suffucient.
+Feel free to contribute).
+Most of these work better on Mac or Linux, since over the past few years they have become the prefered OS's for devops engineering.

 ### Basic Tools